FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/sdrs_replication_attach_v1.md

 The following arguments are supported:

-* `instance_id` - (Required) Specifies the ID of a protected instance.
+* `instance_id` - (Required, String, ForceNew) Specifies the ID of a protected instance.
   Changing this creates a new replication attach.

-* `replication_id` - (Required) Specifies the ID of a replication pair.
+* `replication_id` - (Required, String, ForceNew) Specifies the ID of a replication pair.
   Changing this creates a new replication attach.

-* `device` - (Required) Specifies the device name, eg. /dev/vdb.
+* `device` - (Required, String, ForceNew) Specifies the device name, eg. /dev/vdb.
   Changing this creates a new replication attach.

-## Attributes Reference
+## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - The resource ID in format of <instance_id>:<replication_id>.

-* `status` - The status of the SDRS replication attch resource.
+* `status` - The status of the SDRS replication attach resource.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minutes.
+* `delete` - Default is 10 minutes.